Sachin-Sagar/Unified-radar-tracker/readme.md

 read_and_parse_frame.py: Decodes the raw binary data stream from the radar into a structured FrameData object.

 src/tracking/
 tracker.py: Defines the RadarTracker class, which encapsulates the entire state and logic of the tracking system.
-It orchestrates the pre-processing pipeline, including the dual-box (static and dynamic) logic for stationary clutter rejection.
+It contains the core logic for distinguishing a cluster's motion state based on whether the ego vehicle is moving (using RANSAC) or stationary (using absolute radial velocity).

 perform_track_assignment_master.py: The central orchestrator for the tracking logic.
-For each frame, it executes the entire tracking pipeline in a hierarchical order: prediction, assignment (for confirmed, tentative, and new tracks), and deletion.
+It executes the tracking pipeline and uses the measurement index returned by JPDA to correctly log the measuredPosition for confirmed tracks.

 assign.py: Creates new tracks from unassigned detections.
 It uses strict filtering logic based on motion and location (the static box) to prevent creating tracks from environmental clutter.

 jpda_assignment.py: Implements the Joint Probabilistic Data Association (JPDA) algorithm for confirmed tracks.
-It now uses robust, explicit matrix summation to prevent runtime errors from shape corruption.
+It now identifies and returns the index of the most likely measurement associated with each track, enabling accurate history logging.

 imm_filter.py: Implements the Interacting Multiple Model (IMM) filter.
 The prediction step is now fortified to enforce correct matrix shapes, preventing the propagation of state corruption errors between frames.